SchoolScoops

 UNC Chapel Hill testimonial

-Get to know UCLA
+Get to know University of California, Los Angeles

 UCLA is a world-class public research university that champions academic excellence across sciences, arts, humanities, and business—grounded in innovation, diversity, and a strong commitment to public service and social impact.